In Part 2, I took it to the next level with three more verses to beef up the information about the story.

 – A Time for Courage

-In my final post on this topic I’ll produce the short story, which by then will only have been edited in a couple of rapid sessions, so it may yet change.
-I do feel it will still round off the task I set myself with this mini-series of posts.
+In my final part on this topic, I’ll produce a summary and a link to the short story, which will only have been edited in a couple of rapid sessions, so it may yet change.
+I do feel it will still round off the task I set myself with this mini-series.

 Remember, there’s no reason why you couldn’t use this system to write a novel.
-My novel ‘Beyond The Law’ started out as an experimental poem, which stretched into a series of 26 poems.
+My novel ‘Beyond The Law: Formation‘ started out as an experimental poem, which stretched into a series of 26 poems.
+It later became the first book in a trilogy, and now has a spin-off series.

 As always, thank you for your indulgence.